Opioids

 Taking Medication for Non-Medical Reasons

-Using opioids for the purpose of feeling euphoria or “high” rather than for pain relief.
+Using opioids to experience euphoria or a “high” rather than for legitimate pain management is a common form of misuse.

 Altering the Form of the Medication